MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 transaction framework module that simplifies the handling of transactions coming from clixon.

+This is more of an explaination of everything.
+If you want something that leads you through the creation of your own code, see VADE\_MECUM.md in this directory.

 ## A Python interface to clixon

 The python interface is a semi-thin veneer over the C interface of